kdelpe/Vidly/README.md

 DB_PORT=your_db_port
 ```

-5. Run migrations
-6. Run the server
+5. Run the server

 ```
 npm start
 ```

 ### Features

+---

 APIs with CRUD operations: